Mikaela/mikaela.github.io/pages/channel.markdown

 ---

-Rules of my IRC channels that may or may not exist with multiple names in multiple networks.<br/>Definition of my channel: I am the only founder and the channel doesn't have other rules than this.<br/>The channel should also link here in topic/entrymsg/URL.
+Rules of my IRC channels that may or may not exist with multiple names in multiple networks.<br/>Definition of my channel: A) the channel links here in topic/entrymsg/URL B) I am the only founder C) B + there are no other rules.

 *I often feel that personal channels are useless and not so good invention, but they might have some uses like commit spam or spamming some RSS feeds.